dqc/google-homepage/README.md

 google-homepage
 ===============

-Recreation of the Google homepage
+Recreation of the Google homepage.
+Website: www.theodinproject.com